 Looking into the future, what emerging materials do you see having a significant impact and why?

 We continue to see requests for materials with improved thermal conductivity vs. what we have today.
-Also across several markets we see the push up to 77GHz and the adoption of thinner dielectrics with smooth copper is underway.
+Also across several markets we see the push up to 77GHz and the adoption of thinner dielectric materials with smooth copper is underway.
 5G is bringing interest for materials with low Dk and low loss tangent.

 What are the top 3 questions (and answers) you are asked about your materials?